cecilitse/product-owner-upskilling-challenges/00-setup/README.md

 ls
 ```

-The result of the `ls` command should print out `product-owner-upskilling` in the Terminal.
+The result of the `ls` command should print out `product-owner-upskilling-challenges` in the Terminal.

 If it's not the case, ask for help!
 Otherwise, the setup is now done, you're ready to work on your first challenge!